 - Health, Sport and Human Performance - See Cert(HSHP)

 - English as a Second Language

 - Environmental Planning

-Students must gain 120 points at 100 level or above, including 90 points in one field.
+Students of the Certificate must gain 120 points at 100-level or above, including 90 points in a single field of study.
 Students must also meet any relevant field requirements.
-Normally a Certificate involves one year of full-time study.
+Normally a certificate involves one year of full-time study.